clementsiegrist/NucleiSegBayesiaNeuralNet/README.md

 ## Samples of our results

 The figure below presents results performed on the test data.
-The model also predicts the degree of certainty/uncertainty for its prediction each pixel by projecting a heatmap on the image, where the red color shows the most uncertainty, and the blue the least uncertainty.
+The model also predicts the degree of certainty/uncertainty for its prediction each pixel by projecting a heatmap on the image, where the red color indicates the utmost uncertainty while the blue color indicates the utmost certainty of the prediction.

 ![GitHub Logo](https://github.com/clementsiegrist/segmentation_probabilisticDL/blob/main/logs/result_sample.png)